Free Redesign Ebook

 But, there are many other options at your disposal for undergoing a less-comprehensive audit, or even performing a DIY version.
 The bottom line is, for the sake of your digital visibility, some level of audit should be a standard precursor to any redesign project.

 Minimize the pain, maximize the gain, next time you redesign

 The modern website redesign process may feel like some sort of diabolical, slow-motion treadmill.
 Every few years you’re right back where you started, and no matter what you do, you still don’t seem to be getting anywhere new.
 The denizens of the 10th ring of Hell would probably agree—it’s time to break the cycle!
 Don’t just redesign because you are “supposed” to.
 Make sure you do it for the right reasons, that the new website is set up for success, and that it does not leave out the elements from your current website that are driving your visibility.

-As part of our Redesign with Confidence series, we’ll be sharing more tips for making your next website redesign project a success.
+As part of our Redesign with Confidence series, we’re sharing more tips for making your next website redesign project a success and avoiding common problems.
 It all begins early in the process, by auditing your current website and using that information to guide your redesign decisions.
-Next month we’ll explain the steps you need to take before a website relaunch to safeguard your digital visibility (including a handy checklist to download).
+In the next post we explain the steps you need to take before a website relaunch to safeguard your digital visibility (including a handy checklist to download).